 Central banks around the world have used billions of quantitative easing to soften the corona crisis burden on businesses.
-Governments and especially the United States have used massive amounts of fiscal stimulus to boost their economies.
+Governments, especially the United States, have used massive amounts of fiscal stimulus to boost their economies.
 Part of the FED’s stimulus package consists of bond buying to lower the debt burden on the government by suppressing interest rates paid on those bonds.
 The chart below shows just how the current situation is significantly different than previous rounds of quantitative easing.

 Figure 1 shows an effort of the FED’s quantitative tapering back in 2018, when they lowered the amount of assets on their balance sheet.
 And while quantitative easing can be rolled out fast and quickly, tapering has to be carried out very carefully as can be seen on Figure 1.
 At the end of 2018 Jerome Powell concluded that the economy was in a good enough state to continue the quantitative tapering: “Our policy is part of the reason why our economy is in such a good place right now”.
 At the end of 2019 the FED had dropped interest rates three times and abruptly stopped the quantitative tapering due to liquidity issues related to the FED’s tightening.
 This is the reason why The Golden Investor stays long on gold as central banks continue to inflate markets with large amounts of money.
 And as has been shown in reality, QE can not be reversed, not even if the economy is in “a good place”.²

-Now, on top all this is the massive amounts of governmental expenditures funded by massive amounts of quantitative easing by the FED.
+On top of this, the massive amounts of governmental expenditures are indirectly funded by massive amounts of quantitative easing by the FED.
 Whereas quantitative easing in the previous financial crisis only boosted the balance sheets of commercial banks, this time the real economy will also be impacted due to artificially cheap loans for businesses and direct transfer payments to citizens.
 This is the reason why the FED recently announced it would let inflation run around the two percent rate (within a certain bandwidth) instead of a fixed two percent rate target.
 In other words, inflation caused by quantitative easing and governmental spending may overshoot the two percent and it would not be considered a problem.
 This is the reason why gold is able to rally much further from here as it can be used as a hedge against inflation of cash assets.

 Europe Could Face A Debt Crisis Caused By Too Much Quantitative Easing